neicnordic/neic2017.nordforsk.org/_workshops/bioethics.md

 Chair: TBD

 ##### 11:00 – 11:25  Biobanks for public good or private gains.
-The case of deCODE examined.
+The case of deCODE examined

 [Einar Arnason](http://uni.hi.is/einararn/) –
 Faculty of Life- and Environmental Sciences, University of Iceland.